anthill-platform/anthill-game-master/README.md

 * **Region**.
 Region is a group of Hosts (even with a single one) that physically located on a same geographical region (or Data Center).
 Players may search rooms only on certain Region to ensure low latency.

+* **Party**.
+In certain cases, partying players together is required before (or without) the actual Game Server being instantiated:

+  * You want to start the Game Server only when full room of people is matched;
+  * Players want to discuss the future map / game mode before starting the game;
+  * Players want to join a random game with their friends.

+  Please see <a href="doc/Party.md">Party Documentation</a> for more information.

 ## Overall Architecture

 <center>